BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 **telnetServer** can, similarly to webserver, handle commands in two different ways.
 As a programmed response to some commands or it can handle some already built-in commands by itself.
 Built-in commands implemented so far:

 You can use the following commands:
-   - quit
-   - clear (or use cls instead of clear)
-   - help
-   - uname
-   - uptime
-   - reboot
-   - reset
-   - date or date -s YYYY/MM/DD hh:mm:ss (in 24-hour format)
-   - ntpdate or ntpdate -u or ntpdate -u ntpServer
-   - crontab or crontab -l
-   - free or free -s n (where 0 < n < 300)
-   - mpstat
-   - dmesg or dmesg --follow or dmesg -T or both
-   - mkfs.fat
-   - fs_info
-   - ls or ls directoryName (or use dir instead of ls)
-   - tree or tree directoryName
-   - mkdir directoryName
-   - rmdir directoryName
-   - cd directoryName or cd ..
-   - pwd
-   - cat fileName or cat > fileName (or use type instead of ls)
-   - vi fileName
-   - cp existingFileName newFileName (or use copy instead of cp)
-   - mv existingFileName newFileName or mv existingDirectoryName newDirectoryName
-   - rm fileName
-   - passwd or passwd userName
-   - useradd -u userId -d userHomeDirectory userName (where userId > 1000)
-   - userdel userName
-   - ifconfig (or use ipconfig instead of ifconfig)
-   - iw
-   - arp
-   - ping targetIP
-   - telnet tergetIP
-   - curl http://url or curl method http://url (where method is GET, PUT, ...)
+   - quit                                            - Stops telnet session.
+You can also use Ctrl-C instead.
+   - clear                                           - Clears screen.
+You can also use cls instead.
+   - help                                            - Displays this file.
+   - uname                                           - Displays basic ESP32 server information.
+   - uptime                                          - Displays the time ESP32 server has been running.
+   - reboot                                          - Causes soft reboot of ESP32.
+   - reset                                           - Causes hard reboot of ESP32.
+   - date or date -s YYYY/MM/DD hh:mm:ss             - Displays and sets date/time (in 24-hour format).
+   - ntpdate or ntpdate -u or ntpdate -u ntpServer   - Makes ESP32 to synchronize time with NTP server.
+   - crontab or crontab -l                           - Displays current content of cron table in ESP32 server memory.
+   - free or free -s n (where 0 < n < 300)           - Displays free ESP32 memory.
+   - dmesg or dmesg --follow or dmesg -T or both     - Displays ESP32 server messages.
+   - mkfs.fat                                        - Formats (also erases) ESP32 flash disk with FAT file system.
+   - fs_info                                         - Displays basic information about flash disk FAT file system.
+   - ls or ls directoryName                          - Lists directory content.
+You can also use dir instead.
+   - tree or tree directoryName                      - Lists directory subtree content.
+   - mkdir directoryName                             - Makes a new directory.
+   - rmdir directoryName                             - Removes existing directory.
+   - cd directoryName or cd ..                       - Changes current working directory.
+   - pwd                                             - Displays current working directory name.
+   - cat fileName                                    - Displays content of text file.
+You can also use type instead.
+   - cat > fileName                                  - Creates a new file from what you type on console.
+End it with Ctrl-Z.
+   - vi fileName                                     - A basic text editor for small files.
+   - cp existingFileName newFileName                 - Copies content of one file to another.
+You can also use copy instead.
+   - mv existingFileName newFileName                 - Renames the file.
+   - mv existingDirectoryName newDirectoryName       - Renames the directory
+   - rm fileName                                     - Removes (deletes) the file.
+   - passwd or passwd userName                       - Changes password of current user or another user (only root).
+   - useradd -u userId -d userHomeDirectory userName - Creates a new user.
+Unique userId should be > 1000 (only root).
+   - userdel userName                                - Deletes the user (only root).
+   - ifconfig (or use ipconfig instead of ifconfig)  - Displays basic network configuration.
+   - iw                                              - Displays basic WiFi information.
+   - arp                                             - Displays current content of ARP table.
+   - ping targetIP                                   - Tests if another network device is reachable form ESP32 server.
+   - telnet targetIP                                 - Establishes telnet session from ESP32 server to another device.
+   - curl http://url or curl method http://url       - Tests sending HTTP request from ESP32 server to another device.
+                                                    (method = GET, PUT, ...)

 Other features: